George Harvie (politician): Career

+Delta mayor

 After close to 20 years as Delta’s city manager, Harvie officially resigned as CAO in May 2018 to run for mayor in the 2018 mayoral election.
 He ran with the "Achieving For Delta" slate.

+In 2025, he called on the British Columbia government to repeal legislation that required that states allow dense housing near public transit hubs.

 Municipal politics

 Election 2018

 On May 22, 2018, Harvie officially declared his candidacy for Mayor of Delta and announced his Achieving for Delta slate of candidates.
 Harvie's running mates included former fire chief Dan Copeland, entrepreneur Param Grewal, farmer Alicia Guichon, Dylan Kruger, and former police officer Cal Traversy.

 In early September 2018, Achieving for Delta slate gained four trustees.
 School board trustee candidates include nurse Erica Beard, Notary Public Daniel Boisvert, and coach Jessie Dosanjh.

 On October 20, 2018, Harvie received 40 percent of the vote, against former police chief Jim Cessford and city councillor Sylvia Bishop.
 Achieving for Delta secured a majority of seats on council (4/6) and three out of seven seats on the city's school board (3/7).
 Alicia Guichon, Dan Copeland, Lois Jackson, Dylan Kruger were elected to council under the Achieving for Delta banner and Erica Beard, Daniel Boisvert, and Jessie Dosanjh were elected as school board trustees under the same.